-The school has contracted with the Chartwells catering company to offer a full meal service.
-To use this service, students may purchase an electronic charge card from the school office.
+The school has contracted with the Aimashi catering company and provides a set meal service to all students as part of the school fee.
+Students can also purchase an electronic charge card from the school office to purchase additional snacks and items of food.
 Students may alternatively choose to bring a nutritious lunch and a drink from home and there are microwave ovens available in the cafeteria to heat food.
-Nursery and Pre-Kindergarten students will be given a snack and fruit juice each day.
+Nursery and Pre-Kindergarten students will also be provided with a snack and fruit juice each day.